 We have neither engaged in any operations nor generated any revenues to date.
-Our only activities from September 11, 2019 (inception) through December 31, 2019 were organizational activities, those necessary to prepare for the Initial Public Offering, described below, and identifying a target company for a Business Combination.
+Our only activities through December 31, 2020 were organizational activities, those necessary to prepare for the Initial Public Offering, described below, identifying a target company for a Business Combination and activities in connection with the proposed acquisition of Helbiz and activities in connection with the announced and subsequently terminated acquisition of AHA.
 We do not expect to generate any operating revenues until after the completion of our Business Combination.
 We generate non-operating income in the form of interest income on marketable securities held after the Initial Public Offering.
-We incur expenses as a result of being a public company (for legal, financial reporting, accounting and auditing compliance), as well as for due diligence expenses.
+We incur expenses as a result of being a public company (for legal, financial reporting, accounting and auditing compliance), as well as for due diligence expenses in connection with completing a Business Combination.